Working together

 Approach

-Many systems fail before implementation begins.
+Many solutions fail before implementation begins.

 A problem can be framed too narrowly, too vaguely, or around false assumptions.
 When that happens, even a well-built solution may solve the wrong thing.